ntu-pear/PEAR_user_service/README.md

 Functions related to user authorization is in the ./service/user_auth_service.py

 ### Email Service
+- SMTP-based
+A separate service entity is responsible for sending emails through an SMTP server

+---

 NOTE: DO NOT refer to the old codebase to implement the email service for this.
 The method has been discontinued by Google and will be permanently disabled for use fully by Jan 2025.
 There is also security risk involved when doing it as it involved turning down ur security level to allow any application to login to your main account.

 ### Currently